Fast Temporal Wavelet Graph Neural Networks: Background

 \subsection{Multiresolution Matrix Factorization}

 Most commonly used matrix factorization algorithms, such as principal component analysis (PCA), singular value decomposition (SVD), or non-negative matrix factorization (NMF) are inherently single-level algorithms.
-Saying that a symmetric matrix $\mA \in \mathbb{R}^{n \times n}$ is of rank $r \ll n$ means that it can be expressed in terms of a dictionary of $r$ mutually orthogonal unit vectors $\{u_1, u_2, \dots, u_r\}$ in the form
+A symmetric matrix $\mA \in \mathbb{R}^{n \times n}$ is of rank $r \ll n$ if it can be expressed in terms of a dictionary of $r$ mutually orthogonal unit vectors $\{u_1, u_2, \dots, u_r\}$ in the form

 where $u_1, \dots, u_r$ are the normalized eigenvectors of $A$ and $\lambda_1, \dots, \lambda_r$ are the corresponding eigenvalues.
 This is the decomposition that PCA finds, and it corresponds to factorizing $\mA$ in the form